Open-Technology-Foundation/dejavu.ai/webscrape/README.md

 ## OPTIONS
 *-s*, *--scraper* [profile]
-: If `profile` not specified, lists available
+If `profile` not specified, lists available
-: scraper profiles.  `profile` defaults to the
-: generic profile if a pre-defined profile is
+scraper profiles.  `profile` defaults to the generic profile if a pre-defined profile is
-: not found.
-Profile file is
+not found.
+The profiles json file can be viewed/edited
-:   /usr/share/dejavu.ai/webscrape/scrape_profiles.json
+at `/usr/share/dejavu.ai/webscrape/scrape_profiles.json`

 *-v*, *--verbose*
 : Increase verbosity.